This is a complete guide to Lunges vs Squats.

 Ultimately, your goal should be combining a variety of exercises, done with different movement patterns and under different angles.

-Both the squat and the lunges have their advantages.
+Both squats and lunges have their advantages.

-All of this combined, will grant optimal visual and functional development of the lower body musculature.
+All of this combined will grant optimal visual and functional development of the lower body musculature.

 Over to you:

 That’s all for this lunges vs squats guide.

 What tip from this guide do you want to try out first?